-\$10,000 is awarded to the Host University to carry out this agreement.

-- C. Payments will be made by the Federal Agencies for work in accordance with OMB Circulars A-21, A-110, A-87, A-102, A-122, A-133, and specifically, 43 CFR Part 12 (Department of the Interior), 7 CFR Parts 3015-3052 (Department of Agriculture), and 14 CFR Part 1260 (National Aeronautics and Space Administration). - D. A 15% indirect cost rate will be paid on work covered by the agreement and all its modifications.
-An exception is that the USDA FS cannot reimburse "state cooperative institutions" for indirect costs, pursuant to 7 USC 3103(16) and 7 USC 3319.
-Indirect costs may be used to satisfy USDA FS cost-sharing requirements of 20% of total project costs.

-No indirect cost will be charged by the Host University for funds transferred directly from a participating Federal Agency to a Partner Institution via a modification to the agreement.

-E. Award of additional funds or in-kind resources will be made through modifications to the agreement subject to the rules, regulations, and policies of the individual Federal

-Agency proposing the modification.
-Copies of all modifications to the agreement shall be kept on file with the Host University.
+- A. Upon signature of all parties and upon satisfactory submission of a budget and related documentation from the Host University, any newly joining Federal Agency partner will obligate \$10,000 to award to the Host University to carry out this Agreement.
+For the Federal Agency partners listed under Article I. A., no further financial obligation is required. - B. Payments will be made by the Federal Agencies for work in accordance with OMB Circulars A-21, A-110, A-87, A-102, A-122, A-133, and specifically, 43 CFR Part 12 (Department of the Interior), 7 CFR Parts 3015-3052 (Department of Agriculture), 14 CFR Part 1260 (National Aeronautics and Space Administration), and 22 CFR Part 518 (Department of Defense). - C. A 17.5% indirect cost rate will be paid on work covered by the Agreement and all its modifications. - C.1.
+Exception 1: The USDA Forest Service cannot reimburse "state cooperative institutions" for indirect costs, pursuant to 7 USC 3103(16) and 7 USC 3319.
+Indirect costs may be used to satisfy USDA FS cost-sharing requirements of 20% of total project costs. - C.2.
+Exception 2: The NRCS indirect cost rate is limited to 10% of total direct costs for colleges, universities, and other nonprofit organizations pursuant to Section 708 of P.L.
+108-199. - C.3.
+No indirect cost will be charged by the Host University for funds transferred directly from a participating Federal Agency to a Partner Institution via a modification to the Agreement. - D. Award of additional funds or in-kind resources will be made through modifications to the Agreement subject to the rules, regulations, and policies of the individual Federal Agency proposing the modification.
+Copies of all modifications to the Agreement shall be kept on file with the Host University.

-F. Nothing herein shall be construed as obligating the Federal Agencies to expend, or as involving the Federal Agencies in any contract or other obligation for the future payment of money, in excess of appropriations authorized by law and administratively allocated for specific work.
+- E. Nothing herein shall be construed as obligating the Federal Agencies to expend, or as involving the Federal Agencies in any contract or other obligation for the future payment of money, in excess of appropriations authorized by law and administratively allocated for specific work. - F. The expiration of this Agreement will not affect the validity or duration of projects which have been initiated under this Agreement prior to such expiration.

-ARTICLE VI - PRIOR APPROVAL
+ARTICLE VI.
+PRIOR APPROVAL

-Prior approvals are in accordance with OMB Circulars A-110 or A-102, specifically 43 CFR Part 12 (Department of the Interior), 7 CFR Parts 3015-3052 (Department of Agriculture), and 14 CFR Part 1260 (National Aeronautics and Space Administration).
+Prior approvals are in accordance with OMB Circulars A-110 or A-102, specifically 43 CFR Part 12 (Department of the Interior), 7 CFR Parts 3015-3052 (Department of Agriculture), and 14 CFR Part 1260 (National Aeronautics and Space Administration), and 22 CFR Part 518 (Department of Defense).

-ARTICLE VII - REPORTS AND/OR DELIVERABLES
+ARTICLE VII.
+REPORTS AND/OR DELIVERABLES